rprimas/ascon-verilog/README.md

 ## Available Variants

-The Ascon hardware design can be configured to support the following combinations of data-bus width and unrolled rounds of Ascon-p:
+The Ascon core can be configured to support the following combinations of data-bus width and unrolled rounds of Ascon-p:

 | **Variant** | **Bus Width** | **Unrolling** |
 |-------------|:-------------:|:-------------:|